Paul Ryan Fast Facts

 January 3, 2017 - Ryan is re-elected as the speaker of the US House of Representatives.

-March 9, 2017 - Three days after House Republicans unveil the American Health Care Act, a bill to replace the Affordable Care Act, Ryan delivers a PowerPoint presentation on Capitol Hill to explain why the new GOP bill is superior to the Affordable Care Act.

-November 3, 2017 - Calls for House members and staff to complete their sexual harassment training in the wake of allegations of sexual misconduct within institutions across the country.

-December 22, 2017 - President Donald Trump signs into law the Ryan endorsed overhaul of the US tax code, an issue the speaker has long supported as assisting the middle class.
+December 22, 2017 - President Donald Trump signs into law the Ryan endorsed overhaul of the US tax code, an issue the speaker has long supported.